satmandu/docker-deb-builder/README.md

 ## 1. Make sure you have a recent install of Docker.
 Installation instructions for Ubuntu: https://docs.docker.com/install/linux/docker-ce/ubuntu/

+## 1.5.
+Some have reported that qemu-user-static needs to be installed on your HOST system before this setup works:
+    sudo apt install qemu-user-static -y
+(Note that this is installed in the container, and I don't know why this helps... but FYI.)

 ## 2. Clone Build build environment

 Clone the [docker-rpi4-imagebuilder](https://github.com/satmandu/docker-rpi4-imagebuilder)